Hawaii vs. New Mexico State NCAA Football Odds, Plays and Insights | October 24, 2021

 Over/Under Insights

-- Hawaii and its opponents have scored at least 59.5 points -- this matchup's over/under -- only two times this season.
+- Hawaii and its opponents have scored at least 59.5 points -- this matchup's point total -- only two times this season.

 - New Mexico State's games have gone over 59.5 points in four of seven chances this season.